 5. Declutter one area of your house.

 Decluttering your living space is an often-overlooked self-care practice.
 Mounds of clutter can wreak havoc on our mental well-being by making us feel stressed and scatterbrained.
+Addressing mental health issues is crucial, especially in Muslim countries where mental health disorders are viewed as a taboo.
 On the other hand, tidying up your home can have a slew of benefits for your mental well-being.
 A clutter-free home makes it easier to concentrate when we need to be productive and relax when it’s time to wind down for the day.

 - To avoid overwhelming yourself, tackle one area at a time.